filberthamijoyo/zero-ghibli/README.md

   ghibli_dataset = load_dataset("satyamtripathii/Ghibli_Anime")
   ```

-- **AI-Generated Ghibli Images Dataset**: A novel dataset developed specifically for this research and published on Hugging Face.
+- **AI-Generated Ghibli Images Dataset**: A novel dataset **personally created and published by me (filberthamijoyo)** specifically for this research.
 This unique collection comprises 368 high-quality images (approximately 416 MB total) in PNG and JPG formats at various high resolutions.
   ```python
   ai_generated_dataset = load_dataset("filberthamijoyo/AI_Generated_Ghibli")
   ```

 ### AI-Generated Dataset Details

-The AI-generated images were meticulously created using multiple state-of-the-art AI generation tools:
+The AI-generated images were meticulously created by **filberthamijoyo** using multiple state-of-the-art AI generation tools:
 - Midjourney
 - DALL-E
 - Stable Diffusion
 - ChatGPT

 Images were generated with prompts specifically designed to mimic the distinctive Ghibli aesthetic across diverse subjects, characters, and landscapes.
-This dataset represents one of the first publicly available collections specifically designed for animation-style deepfake detection, addressing a significant gap in current research resources.
+This dataset represents one of the first publicly available collections specifically designed for animation-style deepfake detection, addressing a significant gap in current research resources. **The dataset has been published on Hugging Face to benefit the broader research community.**

 ### Data Processing